unsw-cse-comp3900-9900-23T2/capstone-project-3900h16bsyphon/README.md

  => => # info  - Linting and checking validity of types...
 ```

-1. run `docker compose -f docker-compose-prod.yaml up`.
-This will launch the set of images you just pulled and built.
-This will, in a couple of seconds, launch the frontend and backend, with a database.
+3. Run `docker compose -f docker-compose-prod.yaml up`.
+This will launch the set of images which have just been created from the previous command.
+It will launch the frontend and backend, as well as the database.
 Wait until you see the backend has successfully launched, and the frontend has successfully launched. inspect your docker output to see that this output:
 ![image](https://github.com/unsw-cse-comp3900-9900-23T2/capstone-project-3900h16bsyphon/assets/64952797/19517e0a-a37a-4f66-805f-83d73b2fefbb)
 Can be seen (backend).
 Also, the frontend should be launched, with output which looks like: